SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 ground-breaking because no other product allowed you to control a browser from a language of your choosing.

-While Selenium was a tremendous tool, it wasn't without it's drawbacks.
+While Selenium was a tremendous tool, it wasn't without its drawbacks.
 Because of its Javascript based automation engine and the security limitations browsers apply to Javascript, different things became impossible to do.
 To make things "worst", webapps became more and more powerful over time, using all